kimandrews/GEM3Genomics2020/LiveWorkshop/LiveWorkshopCoding.md

 ## Analyze all the samples using shell scripts

-Use shell scripts to analyze all of the samples efficiently.
+Use shell scripts to efficiently analyze all the samples.

 Copy the scripts to your account:
 ```
 cp /mnt/ceph/kandrews/GEM3GenomicsWorkshopScripts/02-TrimLoop.sh ~/GEM3GenomicsWorkshop
 cp /mnt/ceph/kandrews/GEM3GenomicsWorkshopScripts/03-AlignLoop.sh ~/GEM3GenomicsWorkshop
 ```